 The decision about which university or career is best for a pupil is considered carefully by staff in collaboration with the pupil and his or her parents.
 In fact Glenalmond College assists pupils throughout their academic career, offering support and guidance on university applications and careers advice.
 Discussions about possible careers and suitable universities begin whenever the child joins Glenalmond whether that is in Third Form or in Sixth Form.

-Lower Sixth pupils have a presentation in the Lent Term ( (pdf)) as an introduction to the UCAS university application process.
+Lower Sixth pupils have a presentation in the Lent Term as an introduction to the UCAS university application process.
 In the Trinity Term, following exams, further work is done on institution and course choice and the preparation of their Personal Statement which constitutes part of their application.
 UCAS forms are completed in the Michaelmas Term of the Upper Sixth.
-If a pupil has left the school and requires help with their UCAS application they can contact Mr Sandy Norton who will assist them in the process.
+If a pupil has left the school and requires help with their UCAS application they can contact Mr Steve Smith (Head of Sixth Form) who will assist them in the process.

 Advice is also given on what to do during a gap year and how to manage that time successfully.
 OG applicants are also offered full assistance with university applications after leaving Glenalmond.